First Year Applicants

 - have compelling reasons for transferring to Allard Law, including compassionate grounds in which the applicant has no control over the circumstances.

-You will need to submit undergraduate transcripts, law transcripts, an LSAT score, a personal statement and two letters of reference from law professors with your application.
+You will need to submit undergraduate transcripts, law transcripts, an LSAT score, a personal statement, a letter of good standing from your current law school, and two letters of reference from law professors with your application.

 Advanced Standing Applicants